Picture Books That Communicate Across Language Barriers

 I love, love, love her book Sumi’s First Day of School Ever which is a lovely and realistic story of the first day at school for a child who doesn’t speak English.
 And it had a happy ending which is probably not always the case in real life.

-Dear Juno is another gem that, while it focuses on a Korean American experience, it transcends Asian American children’s literature and speaks to anyone who has family in another country that speak another language that our kids do not understand.
+Dear Juno is another gem that, while it focuses on a Korean American experience, it transcends Asian American children’s literature and speaks to anyone who has family in another country that speaks another language that our kids do not understand.

 Dear Juno by Soyung Pak, illustrated by Susan Kathleen Hartung